dreamcatcher-tech/network/Inbox/2025-08-05 1202 making a teams bot.md

 then bot can communicate with our platform fabric for inference, retrieval, and app based integrations in the system.

 basically a jack point for the human level comms that are not currently easily joined in.

+make an mcp endpoint for the agent, so people can connect to it with their own tools, and can retrieve info, run queires.